GalacticKittenSS/Leaderboards/README.rst

 * What does Leaderboard bot do?

-	* Leaderboard bot will give you up to date (up to 24 hours) information about specific Portal 2 leaderboard data in the discord server.
+	* Leaderboard bot will give you up to date information about specific Portal 2 leaderboard data in the discord server.

 * How does it do it?